 Any equipment used must be safe and only used for the purpose for which it is intended.
 Users should be adequately trained.
 Appropriate insurance should be up-to-date and adequate to cover such assignments.

-Contact outside of work
+Contact outside of work:

 Contact should not be made with any of the children with whom we are working for any reason unrelated to the particular work.

-Gifts and inducements
+Gifts and inducements:

-Communicating this policy and concerns
+Communicating this policy and concerns:

 Furthermore, a copy of this policy will be made available to all relevant bodies with whom we work and will be made available to parents and carers of children with whom we plan to work.

-Breach of this policy
+Breach of this policy:

 Failure to follow the guidelines in this policy is considered a serious offence and will be investigated thoroughly.

-Implementation, monitoring and review of this policy
+Implementation, monitoring and review of this policy:

 This policy has been drawn up with guidance from The Tutors’ Association.

-Any queries or comments about this policy should be addressed to either Danielle Okumura or Charlotte Badenoch, the Directors of Bright Light Education Ltd.
+Any queries or comments about this policy should be addressed to either Danielle Okumura or Charlotte Badenoch, the Partners of Bright Light Education UK LLP.